Top 7 Benefits of Nootropics: Cognition, Alertness, Memory

 The nootropics that can help you sleep better and get you in a calm and relaxed state are working towards stimulating inhibitory pathways.
 Such include L-theanine, Magnesium, or chamomile tea, which enhance levels of Gaba in your brain, an inhibitory neurotransmitter.

 Nootropics like Mucuna Pruriens, L-tyrosine, or Cacao (5-HTP) can alter the level of neurotransmitters like dopamine, serotonin, and acetylcholine, which can improve mood, cognition, and focus.
-Mushrooms like Lions Mane, Reishi, Chaga may enhance immune function, and levels of BDNF, NGF to improve learning and neuroplasticity, plus they exert a neuroprotective effect.
+Mushrooms like Lions Mane, Reishi, and Chaga may enhance immune function, and the levels of BDNF and NGF to improve learning and neuroplasticity, plus they exert a neuroprotective effect.

 Conclusion